Termite Control Melbourne

 Watch Our Helpful Videos >>>

-The most destructive termite in the Sydney region is the Coptotermes species.
-In Sydney they can nest almost anywhere.
+The most destructive termite in the Australia region is the Coptotermes species.
+In Melbourne they can nest almost anywhere.
 These termites are mostly a single site nester, however they can build secondary nests within buildings that may survive for years isolated from the ground.
 They love to establish colonies within the root crown of a tree, often with no visible evidence from the outside, but their nests can also be located high up in the trunk of a tree many metres off the ground.

 Coptotermes species termite colonies can also survive the removal of the tree and quite often remain completely buried in the ground for decades.
 Old stone fruit orchards that are re-developed can be particularly bad, with a termite colony left behind where each tree was located.
 Often the site where a tree has been removed and the stump ground out, is perfect for these termites to form a colony, the winged reproductives can land in the mulch and easily start a new nest.